istio/istio.io/_docs/tasks/telemetry/fluentd.md

 ---
 title: Logging with Fluentd

-overview: This task shows you how to configure Istio to log to a Fluentd daemon
+description: This task shows you how to configure Istio to log to a Fluentd daemon

-order: 60
+weight: 60

-layout: docs
-type: markdown
 ---
 {% include home.html %}